MyNamesTim/tsa-phone-stand/README.md

 # tsa-phone-stand

-# Files available in .stl format in the .ZIP archive.
+# CAD files available in .stl format in the .ZIP archive.
+# Explanation available in raw file format.